HandsOnDataViz/book/introduction/how.md

     - - hard refresh (how to do it on different browsers)
 - capture screenshot (how to on different operating systems)

+- raise up text and visuals from gitbook improve.md section

+<a href="https://www.datavizforall.org/gitbook/improve.html">Select text and (+) symbol to comment</a> or <a href="https://github.com/JackDougherty/datavizforall">suggest edits on GitHub</a>.